sbhadr/Pyblox/README.md

 An API wrapper for Roblox written in Python.

 The purpose of this API wrapper is to expose Roblox's API for third party use and/or for individual standalone projects.
-This is the first stable API wrapper for the Roblox API.
+This is the first stable Python API wrapper for the Roblox API.
 Documentation: http://pyblox.readthedocs.io/en/latest/

 Feel free to contribute to the [documentation](https://github.com/Sanjay-B/Pyblox-Docs).

-If you would like to contribute, create a pull request will the changes you made.
+If you would like to contribute, create a pull request with the changes you made.
 If you have a complaint, issue or problem, create an issue and I will try to answer as fast as I can.

 ### Updating

 The Roblox API updates whenever nessary and often the developers don't specify when or why these changes are taking place.
 Due to this, this repo could break at anytime.
-If a break does occur, please open up an issue on this repo.
+If a break does occur, please open up an issue on repo detailing the error.

 ## Installing